-- The Observatory of competitiveness (ODC, Observatoire de la compétitivité) which was founded in 2003 and works under the authority of the ministry of Economy.
+- The Observatory for Competitiveness (ODC, Observatoire de la compétitivité) which was founded in 2003 and works under the authority of the Ministry of Economy.
 Its main objectives include monitoring the Luxembourgish economy and coordinating the Europe 2020 strategy.
 It works in close cooperation with the National Institute of Statistics and Economic Studies of the Grand Duchy of Luxembourg and forms an important information provider on economic and labour market issues for the Tripartite Coordination Committee, which brings together representatives from the government (minister of Finance, minister of the Economy, minister of Labour and Employment), employers (Chamber of Commerce, trades) and labour (trade unions).
 Its function is to reach consensus on important economic and social issues.
 The Observatory publishes statistics on the competitiveness of the Luxembourgish economy on a regular basis

 - The Study network on the labour market and employment (RETEL; Réseau d'étude sur le marché du travail et de l'emploi) is an initiative of the ministry of Labour, Employment and the Social and Solidarity Economy.
 It aims to produce studies from existing data in order to improve the overall knowledge base of the labour market situation.
 The RETEL regularly publishes reports on the labour market and organises annual conferences on relevant issues related to the labour market and employment

 - The Interregional Labour Market Observatory (OIE; Observatoire interrégional du marché de l'emploi) consists of a network of specialised institutes or public services of the Greater Region.
 The IBA-OIE prepares information about the labour market for the political leaders of the Greater Region in order to enable practical applications concerning the structural employment policies.
 These reports are published on a regular basis.